anayeri/Visual3DEC/README.md

 # Introduction
-This is small program developed using [Processing](https://processing.org/) to visualize the results of analysis done with Discrete Element Model software [Itasca 3DEC](https://www.itascacg.com/software/3DEC).
+This is small program developed using [Processing](https://processing.org/) to visualize the results of analysis done with Discrete Element Model software @itasca [3DEC](https://www.itascacg.com/software/3DEC).
 The viewer program was created using Processing (version 1.5.1) written in Java for viewing the model and time history analysis results in 3D at every time step and allows panning, zooming and rotating of the time history animation in realtime.
 This means models do not have to be rerun in 3DEC if you want a different view.
 There are also some export options for images and videos (somewhat experimental).

 The current work is woefully outdated and has been shared as a proof of concept rather than a fully functional program.